zmn-hamid/spotify-full-album/README.md

 #### Features

 - Showing the repetitive tracks in a strikethrough yellow and other first-appeared tracks in green
-- In the first, albums analyzed, then singles/EPs/etc, then 'appears-on's.
+- Fist, albums analyzed, then singles/EPs/etc, then 'appears-on's.
 So if the song is in a album, it shows it in green only for the album.

 ## Getting Started